 The LERMA research centre is run by Sébastien Lefait, Professor of American Studies, and Marie Hédon, Professor of British Literature, Deputy Director.

-In 2020, the unit is comprised of 39 University Lecturers (Enseignants-chercheurs), including Professors and Associate Professors (Professeurs des Universités – PR), Senior Lecturers (Maîtres de Conférences Habilités à Diriger des Recherches – MCF-HDR) and Junior lecturers (Maîtres de Conférences – MCF), 5 teaching staff members with PhDs (Professeurs Agrégés – PRAG / Professeurs Certifiés – PRCE), 5 Emeritus Professors, 38 PhD students, and 2 staff members pooling resources to support research (secretarial administration and financial management).
+In 2020, the unit is comprised of 39 University Lecturers (Enseignants-chercheurs), including Professors (Professeurs des Universités – PR) and Associate Professors (Maîtres de Conférences Habilités à Diriger des Recherches – MCF-HDR), Senior Lecturers and Junior lecturers (Maîtres de Conférences – MCF), 5 teaching staff members with PhDs (Professeurs Agrégés – PRAG / Professeurs Certifiés – PRCE), 5 Emeritus Professors, 38 PhD students, and 2 staff members pooling resources to support research (secretarial administration and financial management).
 Young PhDs from the Research Centre also collaborate in the project.
 In addition, the LERMA has an international Advisory Board, which is consulted on questions concerning the structuring of research and calls for projects.

 The Maison de la Recherche (Research Hub) and the CRISIS Federation